Woodrow Parfrey: Personal life

-On February 18, 1950, Parfrey married Rosa Ellovich and trained under acting teacher Erwin Piscator at the New School for Social Research.
+On February 18, 1950, Parfrey married Rosa Ellovich.
+He trained under acting teacher Erwin Piscator at the New School for Social Research.

 Death

 Parfrey died of a heart attack on July 29, 1984, aged 61 years, in Los Angeles.
 He is buried in Los Angeles National Cemetery.

 His son was "underground" publisher Adam Parfrey, who died at the same age as his father.